Cootamundra Herald: Newspaper history

+Fairfax sold its regional mastheads to the Nine Network in 2018, and Nine sold them to Antony Catalano's Australian Community Media in 2019.

 Barry Clarke was the longest standing editor of The Cootamundra Herald, a position he held from approximately 1965-1997.
 He was known for his strong editorial and campaigning for the benefits of the community.

 Between approximately 1946 and 1954 the newspaper issued in a daily frequency and was briefly titled Cootamundra Daily Herald.

-More recently it was published twice weekly (Wednesday and Friday) both on-line and as hard copy until 17 March 2020, when the printed version was suspended, initially for three months, attributable to the economic decline that attended the COVID-19 pandemic.
+More recently it was published twice weekly (Wednesday and Friday) both on-line and as hard copy until 17 March 2020, when the printed version was suspended, initially for three months, and then stopped altogether.
+Management attributed this to the "economic decline that attended the COVID-19 pandemic".
+However a more likely reason is that Australian Community Media could not make the paper generate sufficient profit to support head office overheads.
+Another printed newspaper, the Cootamundra Times, which commenced publication immediately after the last printed edition of the Herald, has consistently attracted sufficient support from advertisers to continue publication.
+Australian Community Media has downgraded or discontinued many other regional newspapers.
+Independently-owned newspapers in nearby Gundagai and Temora continued to publish throughout the pandemic, demonstrating that local ownership is a far more resilient model for newspaper publication that ownership by large chains like Fairfax and ACM.

 Competition

 In August 1882 the Cootamundra Liberal was founded, for many years owned by Edwin Doidge, father of Frederick W. Doidge.

 In 1928, shortly after being renamed the Cootamundra Daily News, the paper was purchased from its proprietor, William John Bright (c.
 1886 – c.
 1 April 1966), by the Herald, and discontinued.

 The Liberal and the Herald have been confused by commentators.
+The week after the Herald stopped printing in March 2020, the Cootamundra Times, under local ownership and published in conjunction with the Harden-based Twin Town Times, commenced publication and has published weekly subsequently..